rtitmuss/torn/doc/bootloader.md

 ```
 Make sure to save your changes before continuing.

-Navigate to your unzipped `USBaspLoader-torn` folder and open a terminal window at that location.
-You can also type `cd C:/Users/YOURUSERNAME/Downloads/USBaspLoader-torn` in `QMK MSYS`.
+Navigate to your unzipped `USBaspLoader-torn` folder by typing `cd C:/Users/YOURUSERNAME/Downloads/USBaspLoader-torn` in `QMK MSYS`.
 Change the path according to your own and press Enter.

 ![alt_text](build/image52.png)